Daniel Lee Zehringer, D.M.A.

 Fax (937) 775-2663

-Dr. Daniel Zehringer, Associate Professor of Music, serves as head of the Trumpet studio, coordinator of the Faculty Brass Quintet, and director of the Wright State University Trumpet Ensemble.
+Dr. Daniel Zehringer, Professor of Music, serves as head of the Trumpet studio, coordinator of the Faculty Brass Quintet, and director of the Wright State University Trumpet Ensemble.
 Before joining the faculty at WSU in the fall off 2006, he had served on the faculties of Wittenberg and Xavier Universities.

 Zehringer earned his Doctor of Musical Arts degree (DMA) in Trumpet Performance from the University of Cincinnati College-Conservatory of Music, his Master of Music degree in Performance and Literature from the Eastman School of Music, as well as a Bachelor of Music in Music Education from Bowling Green State University.
 While at Eastman, he served as Principal Trumpet of the world famous Eastman Wind Ensemble, and completed a critically acclaimed tour of Japan with the same group.